Tiger FM

 By Ronald Ssemagonja

 “My name is Dina Pretty Kefeeza.
-I am 10 years old and I have been promoted to Primary Six in 2026.
+I am 10 years old, and I have been promoted to Primary Six in 2026.
 When I go to the village for Christmas, I am going to plant trees,” she said.

 Muyanja added that parents and children are major contributors to plastic pollution and should therefore be part of the solution.
 “If we join hands as parents and caretakers, we can make a big impact in our communities.
 It is very rare to find a place without plastic bottles in drainage channels, yet it is us and our children who use these bottles.
-We must engage this energetic population in climate change mitigation if we are to overcome the current challenges,” he said.
+We must engage this energetic population in climate change mitigation if we are to overcome the current challenges,” he added.